suqaba/SuqabaUI/README.md

 Precompiled packages for stable releases is available for Windows on the [Releases page](https://github.com/suqaba/SuqabaUI/releases).

-For Linux and macOS, the FreeCADxSuqaba UI will have to be compiled from sources (see section below).
+For Linux and macOS, the SuqabaUI UI will have to be compiled from sources (see section below).
 You can also compile the UI from sources on Windows if need be.

 **Note**: To visualize simulation results (e.g., Quality Oracle, displacement and stress fields),